joaquinloncon/Projects/README.md

 ## What to expect?

-Projects with focus on predictions with Machine Learning algorithms and a very simple data analysis.
+* Projects with focus on predictions with Machine Learning algorithms
+* a basic and very simple data analysis.